 This is an AI translated post.

-Tokyo Governor Election: Beyond 'Women's Battle', A New Candidate Emerges With Strong SNS Popularity...
+Tokyo Governor Election: Beyond the 'Women's Showdown', a New Candidate Rises on SNS...
 Focus on 'Real' Reactions

 - Writing language: Korean